 The controller of a Nintendo Switch game console

-Did you receive a Nintendo Switch for Christmas and are seeking out fun ways to make use of its technology?
+Are you suddenly finding yourself with ample time to play your Nintendo Switch while seeking out fun ways to make use of its technology?
 Breath of the Wild is a fun game with many hours of adventure, but perhaps you’d like to flex your musical muscles.
 Instead of traversing the Hyrule countryside, you’d like to see if you have what it takes to be the next Lang Lang.

 Recently dropped on the Nintendo eShop is Pianista: The Legendary Virtuoso, a game that pits you against some of the most difficult piano works in the repertoire.
 Working on a similar mechanic to Guitar Hero or Rock Band, the game challenges you to accurately press the system’s controls in time with the prompts that you see on the screen.
 The difficulty is varied and you receive an overall score based on the accuracy of your performance.
 If you’re curious to see how you stack against players from around the world there is a leaderboard.
 The game also has a “concours” mode that has pre-packaged recital programs in different difficulty settings.
 And if you’re feeling like making this a co-op situation you can go head-to-head against another player by each taking a controller from the Switch.